List of terms

 Instrument directory

-The directory identified in the main Clarity window for each Instrument, where projects (i.e. project directories) are sought.
+The directory set in the Clarity for each Instrument, where projects including all chromatographic data are located.

 Integration Table